 Overall equipment effectiveness is both inclusive and relatively clear-cut, which makes the metric both valuable and easy to understand.
 OEE enables simple overall performance comparisons between companies with very different situations and processes.
 Because OEE serves as a general measure of manufacturing operations performance, it can also be used as a key performance indicator (KPI) for measuring the success of improvement initiatives such as those related to quality improvement and lean manufacturing.

 In the simplest terms, OEE = availability x performance x quality.
 For example, a machine that has 90% availability, performs at 95%, and has a good-product quality rate of 98%, will have an OEE of 83.79%.

-- Availability is the percentage of time that a machine or other physical asset is expected to be available for production.|
+|Availability||The percentage of time that a machine or other physical asset is expected to be available for production.|

 |Performance||The percentage of the actual operational speed or the number of units produced in a certain timeframe, compared to the designated or standard speed.|

 |Quality||The percentage of defect-free parts or products produced.|

 What's notable about measuring overall equipment effectiveness is that it gives context among the three variables.
 For example, speeding up production at the expense of quality so that overall operational performance is compromised would not be considered truly productive.
 In addition, more than simple asset availability or production-line efficiency, overall equipment effectiveness takes into account the viability and quality of the products to be manufactured.
 OEE is used across manufacturing industries and spans manufacturing types, from process manufacturing to discrete manufacturing to hybrid manufacturing and so on.